Who Are The Most Famous Artists in History?

 George Seurat(1859-1891)

-Most people know Georges Seurat as the inventor of pointillism (which he actually developed with the artist Paul Signac), a radical painting technique in which small daubs of color where applied to the canvas, leaving it to the viewer’s eye to resolve those dots and dashes into images.
-Just as importantly, Seurat broke with the capture-the-moment approach of other Impressionists, going instead for ordered compositional style that recalled the stillness of classical art.
+Most people know Georges Seurat as the inventor of pointillism alongside fellow artist Paul Signac.
+Pointillism is described as a radical painting technique in which small daubs of color were applied to the canvas, leaving it to the viewer’s eye to resolve those dots and dashes into images.

 Gustav Klimt (1862-1918)